 Waterfall Model:

 First of all, with the waterfall model, it is not possible to move to the next step without ending a step.
 Documentation is provided at the end of each phase.
-In the projects where the waterfall model is applied, the phase ends are clearly defined and the project is carried out under intensive monitoring with controls such as strict reviews, intensive documentation, and management approval at each phase change.
-Therefore, its implementation requires strict discipline.
+In projects that utilize the waterfall methodology, each stage has distinct endpoints and the entire process is subject to rigorous oversight.
+This includes comprehensive evaluations, extensive record-keeping, and managerial sign-offs at every transition between phases.
+As such, a high level of discipline is essential for successful execution.

 The waterfall model is more appropriate for projects that are fully understood and unlikely to change without ambiguity.
 At the end of these steps is the testing phase, and when this phase is reached, one is usually at the end of the project.
 Precisely at this stage, when a request comes from the customer, it is not possible to quickly respond to the customer's requirements as it is both costly and gradual.

 At the end of the project, the errors identified in the tests left to the final phase become more and more difficult to fix and the costs increase.
-The main purpose of this approach is to establish factors such as scope, time, and resources from the start, by disallowing changes during the project and neutralizing changes that pose a major risk factor.
+The core aim of this strategy is to define essential elements like project scope, duration, and resource allocation right from the beginning.
+It seeks to eliminate risk by forbidding modifications during the project's lifecycle and by counteracting any changes that could be a significant risk factor.
 When the waterfall model emerged, technology development and business change were not as fast as they are today, and therefore projects did not progress as quickly as they are today.

 Disadvantages of classic project management:

-- It is hardly realistic to expect requirements to be complete and well defined at the start of the project, and failure by customers to fully and accurately articulate their needs can result in a missing or incorrect product being delivered at the end of the project becomes.
+5. It is hardly realistic to expect requirements to be complete and well-defined at the start of the project, and failure by customers to fully and accurately articulate their needs can result in a missing or incorrect product being delivered at the end of the project.

 In addition to the classic models, there are other project development models: